-Samuel Heller is an Undergraduate Research Assistant at the Center for the Spring 2021 semester.
-Samuel is a senior undergraduate student at George Mason University’s Honors College, with a major in Government and International Policy and a minor in Economics.
+Samuel Heller was a Undergraduate Research Assistant at the Center for the Spring 2021 semester.
+Samuel was a senior undergraduate student at George Mason University’s Honors College, with a major in Government and International Policy and a minor in Economics.
 He has research experience with George Mason University, working on a project in summer 2020 titled Social Isolation and Loneliness Among Older Adults.
 He also worked on three political campaigns on the national, state, and local levels.
 Samuel grew up on the Eastern Shore of Virginia and has lived in the commonwealth for most of his life.

 Victor Aragones was a Graduate Research Affiliate in the Center.
 He is also a doctoral student at the George Mason University Schar School of Policy and Government.
 His research interests include public-private partnerships and transportation economics.
 He holds a Bachelor of Business Administration in Economics and a Master of Science in Economics from the University of Texas at El Paso.